fle-xxx/python-bash-security-scripts/README.md

-# python-security-scripts
+# python/bash-security-scripts

-They all run on python3.
-Scripts need extra libraries to be downloaded.
+Py scripts all run on python3.
+Extra libraries need to be downloaded.